harrytripp/azure-static/README.md

 ## Conclusion

-This project provided hands-on experience with Azure services, from hosting a static website to programatically deploying resources using Bicep IaC.
+This project provided hands-on experience with Azure services, from hosting a static website to programmatically deploying resources using Bicep IaC.
 It involved implementing a secure and efficient CI/CD pipeline to streamline development.
 It enhanced my understanding of cloud infrastructure and automation, emphasising best practices in deployment and security as outlined in official documentation.

 ## Acknowledgements